Skip to content

 Full Jitter is a decorrelation strategy proposed by AWS Research.

-It takes a delay from the range between zero and your upper bound uniformly:
+It uniformly selects a delay from the range between zero and your upper bound:

 import asyncio